 Non-zero-gravity chairs: Some may wish to rotate their chair by pushing with their feet on the ground instead of using a hand driven wheel.
 In this case, any standard tube frame chair can be used, as long as your feet stay on the ground comfortably.
 Again, there should be fully open steel tubing, with no attached fabric, at the tops of the sides of the chair’s backrest.
 There will be a limitation to the comfortable viewing elevation when using these chairs.
 This would be a good choice if the intention is for daytime nature viewing only, since not much elevation is normally needed for this.
 You could leave the chair set up on your porch or by your window.

 For any bino-chair which reclines substantially, counterbalancing should be used at the front of the chair.
-This will help prevent the bino-chair from tipping back, and will assist when returning to an upright position.
+This will help prevent the bino-chair from tipping over backwards, and will assist when returning to an upright position.

 One can avoid building the entire rotating azimuth control component by using a swiveling “orbit-beach-chair”.
-However there would be some instability and viewing elevation limitation.
-Tipping over is even possible without weight leverage at the front of the chair.
+However there would be significant instability and viewing elevation limitation.
+Tipping over backwards is even possible without weight leverage at the front of the chair.

-Conclusion: It’s generally much better to use a zero gravity chair.
+Conclusion: It’s generally much better to use a standard zero gravity chair.
 They tilt back very far, as your legs rise comfortably.
 If you want to view all the way up to zenith, you then just arch your neck a little.
-The nape of your neck can be supported by a large cushion.
+The nape of your neck can be supported by a large added cushion.
+The front of the chair extends well out, and is a great location for a counterweight because of the leverage.
+The top surface of this counterweight board also acts a comfortable leg rest.

-Zero gravity chair models to consider: ( online comparison is suggested, especially true when choices are limited during the off-season; a higher weight rating should translate to a more stable bino-chair, regardless of your body weight )
+Zero gravity chair models to consider: Online comparison is suggested, which is especially true when in-store choices are limited during off-season.

 Avoid these zero gravity chair specs:

-- lightweight chair under 20 lbs with a weight capacity rating under 350 lbs
+- lightweight chair under 20 lbs with weight capacity rating under 350 lbs

-- attached fabric on the framing near the tops of the sides of the backrest
+- attached fabric on the frame near the tops of the sides of the backrest

-- open mesh backrest fabric for the beach, which is less insulated and less padded
+- open mesh backrest fabric, for the summer, which is less insulated and less padded

 - under 72″ extended length